Chris Mason (journalist): Brexitcast and radio

-In June 2017 he began presenting the podcast Brexitcast with Adam Fleming and was later joined by Laura Kuenssberg and Katya Adler.
+In June 2017, he began presenting the podcast Brexitcast (now known as Newscast) with Adam Fleming and was later joined by Laura Kuenssberg and Katya Adler.
 The podcast covered the United Kingdom's withdrawal from the European Union from Brussels and London.
 From September 2019 to January 2020, Brexitcast was also broadcast on BBC One television.
 He has presented two BBC Radio 4 documentaries called Could the PM Have a Brummie Accent? and The Country vs the City, in July 2018 and March 2019.

-On 9 October 2019 Mason was appointed chair of the BBC Radio 4 debate programme Any Questions?
+On 9 October 2019, Mason was appointed chair of the BBC Radio 4 debate programme Any Questions?
 He said it was "daunting" to take over from Jonathan Dimbleby, who had been chair for 32 years.
 Mason suggested his Yorkshire accent helped him get the job and pointed at a lack of a broad range of regional accents more generally in British broadcasting.
 His first show was broadcast from the University of Reading on 18 October with guests Siân Berry, Madeline Grant, David Lammy and Brandon Lewis.
 Despite reports that Mason might join the new digital station Times Radio before its 2020 launch, he remained at the BBC.